Finding prime numbers with Eratosthenes

 Here's the full code of the algorithm, with many comments to explain how it works.

-def all_primes(n): # Variable that will contain all the prime numbers primes = # Initialize our table with n times the boolean True table = [ True ] * n # The numbers 0 and 1 are not primes by definition # So we set them as False in the table table = table = False # Go though all the elements of the table for i, boolean in enumerate(table): # If the boolean is set to True if boolean: # It means i is a prime number, so we add it to our list primes.append(i) # Go though all multiples of i # That's i+i, i+i+i, and so on up to n for j in range(i+i, n, i): # And set their flags to False table[j] = False # Return all primes return primes
+def all_primes(n): # List that will contain all the prime numbers primes = # Initialize our table with n times the boolean True table = [ True ] * n # The numbers 0 and 1 are not primes by definition # So we set them as False in the table table = table = False # Go though all the elements of the table for i, boolean in enumerate(table): # If the boolean is set to True if boolean: # Add i it to our list of primes primes.append(i) # Go through all multiples of i # That's i+i, i+i+i, and so on up to n for j in range(i+i, n, i): # And set their flags to False table[j] = False # Return all primes return primes

 The time complexity of this algorithm is O(N log log N), which is much better than the previous O(N2).
-So if we try our new program with our previous tests, we get vastly improved performances.
+So if we try our new program with the same values, we get vastly improved performances.